- Stage

 At Duke University there are a number of private and federal funders who provide support to research activities across the university.
 Increasingly, both federal funders and private funders are requiring Data Management Planning in some form or another as a required part of their research project funding.

-As mentioned above, the DMPTool can provide funder specific templates for you to use when creating your plans.
-Otherwise, you may reach out to the Duke Office of Scientific Integrity or the Center for Data and Visualization Sciences (CDVS) for help with funder specific data management plans using the “Related Resources” section on this page.
+The DMPTool can provide funder specific templates for use when creating plans.
+Otherwise, the Duke Office of Scientific Integrity or the Center for Data and Visualization Sciences (CDVS) can help with funder specific data management plans (see “Related Resources” section on this page).
 In addition, the DMPTool has a page listing out links to the individual funder requirements.